hipc-book/hipc-book.github.io/_practicals/8-cuda_programming.md

 In this practical session, we will explore heterogeneous programming with a GPU accelerator using CUDA.

 We'll begin with some basic CUDA programs and gradually progress to more advanced features and functions of CUDA.
-Through this lab, you will learn how to run CUDA both on a local machine and on Viking.
+Through this practical, you will learn how to run CUDA both on a local machine and on Viking.

-*Note: You will find the official* [NVIDIA CUDA Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#abstract) *extremely handy during this lab.*
+**Note:** You will find the official [NVIDIA CUDA Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#abstract) extremely handy during this lab.

 # Prepration